2011 Safeway Championship

-The 2011 Safeway Championship (Manitoba men's provincial curling championship) was held February 9–13, 2011 at the Sun Gro Centre in Beausejour.
-The winning team of Jeff Stoughton would represent Manitoba at the 2011 Tim Hortons Brier in London, Ontario.
+The 2011 Safeway Championship, Manitoba men's provincial curling championship was held February 9 to 13 at the Sun Gro Centre in Beausejour.
+The winning Jeff Stoughton rink represented Manitoba at the 2011 Tim Hortons Brier in London, Ontario where they captured the Brier tankard.
+As of 2024, this is the last time that a Manitoba provincial champion won a Brier.

 Teams

 Thirty-two teams qualify for the men's provincial championship in Manitoba.
 Berths 1–14 represent the rural zones, berths 15–21 represent the Winnipeg zones.
 There are two separate bonspiels played earlier in the year representing the north and south called the Northern and Southern Bonspiels; these represent berths 22 and 23.
 Berth 24 is the winner of the Brandon Bonspiel played around the same time of fall as the Northern and Southern floating bonspiels.
 Number 25 is the prior Manitoba Champion assuming the team meets the requirements to represent themselves.
 The same goes for berths 26 and 27, which are the Manitoba Curling Tour champion and top Manitoba team on the Canadian Team Ranking System respectively, number 27 must be declared by November 1, 2010.
 Numbers 28–32 are qualifiers from the MCA Bonspiel, also subject to subset rules and requirements.

 Once all 32 teams have been qualified, they will be seeded respectively and slotted into the draw format of 1 vs 32, 2 vs 31, and so on.